-Cars – $15,000 (-$500)
+Cars – $14,850 (same)

-Home – $194,400 ($300)
+Home – $193,650 ($450)

-Car – $10,500 ($200)
+Car – $10,000 ($200)

-Total Net Worth = $502,200
+Total Net Worth = $515,500

-Last Month: $497,050
+Last Month: $508,200

-Total Monthly Change: +$5150
+Total Monthly Change: +$7300

 Our home values are still spot on right now thanks to the official evaluations we just had done in April.
 Our car values are based off of Kelley Blue Book.

 Our cash reserves do have a little more than necessary in them right now, but not much when we take into account what we are aiming for.
-Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund, $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment, and we have two accounts that build $2000 per month (hopefully) throughout the year (so at $24,000 right now).
+Overall, we want $60,000 broken up in the following ways – $5000 in checking, $20,000 in our emergency fund, $20,000 in our blog income account for paychecks, $10,000 in our rental home account, $5000 in a car account for our next down payment.
+And we have two accounts that build $2000 per month (hopefully) throughout the year (so at $24,000 right now).
 One of those accounts is the one we use to save for and pay our income and property taxes as well as our home insurance and HOA dues.
 The other is to save up for this year’s SEP IRA contributions as well as the following year’s Roth IRA contributions.

 Overall, I’m optimistic for 2016.
 We already hit my $500,000 goal, woot!
-Now onto the BIG goal set at $550,000 (a 10-15% increase over last year).
+Now we are working on the BIG goal set at $550,000 (a 10-15% increase over last year).

 How have you been doing lately?
 What are your short-term and long-term financial goals?